JakeRoyRandall/sourdough-life-cpp/README.md

 `--svg FILE` writes the final generation as a self-contained warm kitchen-counter SVG with crisp cell rectangles, generation number, live-cell count, and a finite-boundary legend.
 SVG output follows the same overwrite protection and `--force` rule.

 `--detect-cycle` remembers complete grids, including the selected finite or toroidal boundary mode, and stops at the first repeated state with its transient length and period.
 The remembered-state table uses a conservative estimated 32 MiB state budget; if the budget is reached, detection is disabled, the table is released, and the program reports that it is continuing the ordinary simulation.
 The `AFTER` line and SVG generation use the actual executed generation after an early stop.

+`--stats` adds an initial and final summary without changing the default output.
+Each summary reports living-cell count and the smallest axis-aligned bounding rectangle using zero-based coordinates; an empty grid is reported explicitly as `bounds empty`.
+The final summary reflects an early cycle stop when `--detect-cycle` is also used.

 Tests compile and run the same `LifeGrid` implementation: